-Operate imports data from Zeebe and stores it in Elasticsearch indices with a defined prefix (default:
+Operate imports data from Zeebe and stores it in Elasticsearch indices with defined prefix (default:

-- The state of process instances, including variables and flow nodes, activated within instance execution, incidents, etc.
+- the state of process instances, including variables, flow nodes, that were activated within instance execution, incidents etc.

-All Operate data present in Elasticsearch (from both main and dated indices) are visible from the UI.
+Note: All Operate data present in Elasticsearch (from both "main" and dated indices) will be visible from the UI.

-Only indices containing dates in their suffix may be deleted.
+Attention: Only indices that contain dates in their suffix may be deleted.